 If you do not have appropriate shoe gear: Take your new orthotics to a store (not online!) and remove the inner sole (unless it is glued into the shoe) and place them inside.
 Make sure the shoe is deep enough, long enough, and not too tight.
 If the shoe is roomy, you can place the orthotics on top of the existing inner sole.

-The "Doc Rick's Orthotics" are for the majority of people including those with flat feet, rigid feet, and mild lower back issues.
+This model is for the majority of patients including those with mild lower back issues.

 Dr. Richard J. Rimler,

 100 N. Federal Hwy, Suite 200

 Sign up with your email address for Doc Rick's podcast ("Holistic Strides"), videos and blogs directly to your inbox...